nickwph/firebase-app-distribution-action/readme.md

 ## Limitations and improvements

-1. Currently only works on linux.
+1. Currently only works on linux (including macos)
 2. Pending to support service-credentials-file.